Fikyo/Reelx/README.md

-# Reelix
+# Reelx
-Reelix is an innovative video processing tool designed to convert horizontal videos into multiple variants of vertical videos, optimizing the viewing experience for various platforms and audiences.
+Reelx is an innovative video processing tool designed to convert horizontal videos into multiple variants of vertical videos, optimizing the viewing experience for various platforms and audiences.

 # Background
 * **The Rise of Vertical Video Content on Smartphones** - In recent years, vertical videos have surged in popularity, primarily driven by the widespread use of smartphones.